warthan07/Nemaktis/doc/source/high_level/tutorial.rst

 Note that internally two simulations are run for each wavelength and wavevector, one with an input light source polarised along ``x`` and the other with an input light source polarised along ``y``.
-This allows us to fully caracterize the transmission matrix of the sample and reconstruct any type of micrographs (bright field, crossed polariser...), as we will see in the next section.
+This allows us to fully caracterize the transmission matrix of the sample and reconstruct any type of micrographs (bright field, crossed polariser...), as explained in `microscopy_model`_.
 Similaryly to the :class:`~nemaktis.lc_material.DirectorField` object, you can save the output fields to a XML VTK file, and reimport them in other scripts:

 .. code-block:: python